A summer of heatwaves and drought for many

 By Christine Träger-Chatterjee (EUMETSAT).
 Maps provided by: Arne Spitzer (CM SAF, sunshine duration), Joao Martins (LSA SAF, land surface temperature), David Fairbairn (H SAF, soil wetness index)

-Heatwaves associated with droughts cause many problems, such as water shortage, harvest losses, loss of human lives, damages to roads and railways, interruptions of traffic on large rivers and reduced capacity of power plants.
-To mitigate their impacts it is important to better understand the development and the characteristics of heatwaves and droughts (see Land–atmospheric feedbacks during droughts and heatwaves: state of the science and current challenges , Miralles et al.2019).
+Heatwaves associated with droughts cause many problems, such as water shortage, harvest losses, loss of human lives, damage to roads and railways, interruptions of traffic on large rivers, and reduced capacity of power plants.
+To mitigate their impacts it is important to better understand the development and the characteristics of heatwaves and droughts (see Land–atmospheric feedbacks during droughts and heatwaves: state of the science and current challenges, Miralles et al.2019).

 This case study introduces three examples of satellite-based climate data records, provided by EUMETSAT's Satellite Application Facilities (SAFs), that can be used to study heatwaves and droughts:

 The CM SAF provides a climate data record on sunshine duration derived from MVIRI and SEVIRI on Meteosat first and second generation satellites.
 The climate data record covers the time period January 1983 to December 2017.
 It is part of the SARAH ed 2.1. data set (DOI: https://doi.org/10.5676/EUM_SAF_CM/SARAH/V002_01 ), available via the CM SAF website.